ArchiveBox/ArchiveBox/README.md

 It does everything out-of-the-box by default, but you can disable or tweak [individual archive methods](https://github.com/pirate/ArchiveBox/wiki/Configuration) via environment variables or config file.

+#### Key features

+ - **Free & open source**, doesn't require signing up for anything, stores all data locally
+ - **Few dependencies** and simple command line interface
+ - **Doesn't require a constantly-running server**, proxy, or native app
+ - Easy to set up **scheduled importing from multiple sources**
+ - Uses common, **durable, long-term formats** like HTML, JSON, PDF, PNG, WARC
+ - **Suitable for paywalled / authenticated content** (can use your Cookies)
+ - Can **run scripts during archiving** to scroll pages, close modals, expand comment threads, etc.
+ - Can also **mirror content to 3rd-party archiving services** automatically for redundancy

 The archiving is additive so you can schedule `./archive` to [run regularly](https://github.com/pirate/ArchiveBox/wiki/Scheduled-Archiving) and pull new links into the index.
-All the saved content is static and indexed with JSON files, so it lives forever & is easily parseable, it requires no always-running backend.
+For each link, it saves the first succesful snapshot (it will retry any that failed on the next run).
+Support for saving multiple snapshots of each site over time will be added soon (along with the ability to view diffs of the changes between runs).

+All the archived links are stored by date bookmarked in `output/archive/<timestamp>`, and everything is indexed nicely with JSON & HTML files.
+The intent is for all the content to be viewable with common software in 50 - 100 years without needing to run ArchiveBox in a VM.

 ## Background & Motivation